walker84837/kitlang-rs/README.md

 # kitlang-rs

-Kitlang-rs is an experimental Rust port of the [Kit compiler](https://github.com/kitlang/kit), aiming to bring the Kit programming language to the Rust ecosystem.
+kitlang-rs is an experimental Rust port of the [Kit compiler](https://github.com/kitlang/kit)[^1], aiming to bring the Kit programming language to the Rust ecosystem.

 ## Motivation